Rich text

 Intro

 Enonic boasts a rich text input type.
-Unlike basic text fields, rich text may contain more complex concepts such as tables, images, links and custom components.
-Each of these will typically need to be processed during rendering in order to provide a contextually correct URL, ideal image sizes etc.
+Unlike basic text fields, rich-text may contain more complex concepts such as tables, images, links and even custom components (aka macros).
+Each of these typically need custom processing during rendering, in order to provide a contextually correct URLs, image sizes etc.

 Sample content